Who Can Submit?

 All submissions will be published anonymously, unless you select otherwise.
 While we value the openness and courage of individuals who may wish to share their identity, we are committed to safeguarding the privacy and personal security of everyone who participates.
 Given the potential visibility of this platform, we aim to protect contributors from any form of unwanted attention or harmful behavior.

 To encourage thoughtful engagement, platform visitors will have the option to contact us with comments or messages addressed to the contributors.
-We will forward these messages on your behalf, maintaining the anonymity of both parties.
-Whether or not you choose to respond remains entirely your decision, and we will never disclose your identity or contact information without your explicit consent.
+We will review all messages before forwarding them to ensure they are supportive and respectful, maintaining the anonymity of both parties.
+Whether or not you choose to receive or respond to such messages is entirely optional and can be indicated during the application process.
+We will forward only approved messages on your behalf, and we will never disclose your identity or contact information without your explicit consent.

 Why your voice is important